-- Grapefruit EO & cinnamon sticks – Toning
+- Toning: Grapefruit EO & cinnamon sticks

 Other suggestions for muscular tension: rosemary, marjoram, thyme, chamomile.

-Lasted me about: 1 bath
+Lasted me about: 1 bath.

 Estimated shelf life: 6 months (stored in an air-tight jar away from moisture).

 CHERRY ON TOP

 This is a very affordable & quick gift to make.

 - Whole milk powder: Fats & proteins in milk moisturise & soothe skin irritations.
 This is not necessarily baby formula, but rather actual milk in powdered form.
 Look out for Nestle‘s brand in grocery stores.
 Alternatively, you can use rice, almond or coconut milk powder.

 - Essential oils: Each have their own aromatherapeutic benefits. (buy organic essential oils here).

 - Herbs/ flowers: Have the same properties as their essential oils, but in a much less concentrated form.
 These also add a pretty texture to the milk bath.
 You can use either dried or fresh herbs and flowers.
 However, dried herbs will last longer.
-If you are using fresh, then make sure to clean the herbs thoroughly and add to the recipe once dry (i.e. no water residue). (buy hibiscus petals here).
+If you are using fresh, then make sure to clean the herbs thoroughly and add to the recipe once dry (i.e. no water residue).